 Some crowdfunding efforts can be interpreted as loans or even as giving away your ownership shares.
 Do your research and consult professionals if you plan to crowdfund to ensure you do not accidentally sabotage your E2 visa effort.

-You typically must be at least a 50 percent owner of the business.
-The lower your investment amount, the closer you should be to a 100 percent owner.
+Ownership plays a pivotal role in the E-2 visa investment criteria.
+Typically, the E2 investor must be at least a 50 percent owner of the business.
+The proportionality test comes into play – the lower your investment amount, the closer you should be to a 100 percent owner.

 1. Existing Business Purchase

-You can purchase an existing venture such as an independent restaurant, dry cleaners, or franchise.
+You can purchase an existing venture such as an independent restaurant, dry cleaners, or resale business.
 That is one way to qualify for an E2 visa.

 You can also put the money in an escrow bank account subject to E2 visa approval.
-On the off chance your application is denied, the money returns to you.
+On the off chance your application is denied, the money is returned to you.
 An operating business also means an existing clientele/customer base, inventory, location, staff, and more.

 If you acquire an existing enterprise that is already profitable, you have an easier time showing USCIS that the business can continue to be successful.